The Corgi Lab mix is a dog with one Labrador Retriever parent and one Pembroke Welsh Corgi or Cardigan Corgi parent.

 These dogs’ intelligence can make them a breeze to train!

-However, both parent breeds do have some common behaviors that we want to avoid encouraging.
+But, both parent breeds do have some common behaviors that we want to avoid encouraging.

 First, you want to be sure to socialize your dog early.
-Be sure not to let them bite people or other animals, and don’t let them jump on people, especially if they’re one of the larger dogs of this breed!
+Be sure not to let them bite people or other animals, and don’t let them jump on people.
+Especially if they’re one of the larger dogs of this breed!

 By meeting a variety of different people and dogs, your pup will learn how to interact with others properly.
-This important for any dog, but especially those Corgi Lab mixes that have inherited their Corgi parent’s guarding tendencies.
+This important for any dog.
+But especially those Corgi Lab mixes that have inherited their Corgi parent’s guarding tendencies.

 Of course, you’ll also need to potty train your pup.
 You may want to look into crate training as well.